ashleykleynhans/slack-webhook-spinnaker/README.md

    and add the bot to your Discord server.
 2. Create your Discord text channels where you want to receive your Spinnaker notifications.
-3. Get the list of your Discord channel id's ----->
+3. Get the list of your Discord channel id's by going to `Discord Settings`, then `Advanced` and toggling `Developer Mode` to `ENABLED`, and then right-clicking on each of your channels and clicking `Copy ID`.
 4. Create a configuration file called `config.yml` in the same directory as the webhook script that looks like this:
 ```yml